radiantearth/stac-spec/best-practices.md

 provide multiple 'views' to allow users to navigate in a way that makes sense to them, providing multiple 'sub-catalogs' from the root catalog that enable different paths to browse (country/state, date/time, constellation/satellite, etc).
 But the canonical 'rel' link should be used to designate the primary location of the item to search engine crawlers.

+### Mixing STAC Versions

+Although it is allowed to mix STAC versions, it should be used carefully as clients may not support all versions so that the catalog could be of limited use to users.
+A Catalog or Collection linking to differently versioned Sub-Catalogs or Sub-Collections is a common use case when multiple data source are combined.
+Client developers should be aware of this use case.
+Nevertheless, it is strongly recommended that Catalogs don't contain differently versioned Items so that users/clients can at least use and/or download consistent (Sub-)Catalogs containing either all or no data.
+Collections that are referenced from Items should always use the same
+STAC version.
+Otherwise some behaviour of functionality may be unpredicatble (e.g. merging common fields into Items or reading summaries).

 ## Use of links